sanghunka/modern-react-with-redux/readme.md

 - Must be a Javascript Class
 - Must extent (subclass) React.Component
 - Must define a 'render' method that returns some amount of JSX

+# Section 5: State in React Components

+## 51. The Rules of State

+### The Rules of State

+- Only usable with class components
+(Technically can be used with functional components using the 'hooks' system. (thing to discuss later))
+- You will confuse props with state :(
+- 'State' is a JS object that contains data relevant to a component
+- Updating 'state' on a component causes the component to (almost) istantly rerender
+- State must be initialized when a component is created
+- State can only be updated using the function 'setState'